paulohscwb/SacredGeometry/merkaba/README.md

  <hr>
 <h4>26.
 Curved Merkaba 3D v4</h4>
 <a href="../symbols/vr/CurvedMerkabav5.htm" target="_blank" title="3D model" class="fotoA"><img src="../symbols/ar/83A.png" class="foto" alt="Curved Merkaba 3D"></a>
- <br><br><br><br>It is composed of two tetrahedrons rotating in opposite directions, forming a three-dimensional star.
+ <br><br><br><br>The geometric structure and symmetry of the Merkaba have captured the imagination of those interested in Sacred Geometry.
+It is composed of two tetrahedrons rotating in opposite directions, forming a three-dimensional star.
 The symbol with the replacement of edges by arcs passing through the vertices of the tetrahedrons represents the curved Merkaba.
-The geometric structure and symmetry of the Merkaba have captured the imagination of those interested in Sacred Geometry.
 The Merkaba is a sacred geometric symbol that represents the union of masculine and feminine energies and the integration of the earthly and cosmic realms.
  <br><br><br>
 <p class="topop"><a href="#p1" class="topo">back to top</a></p>
 <hr>